Chapter 8 : And All the Girls and Boys Merely Players

 I nod, and with a returning nod, she departs.

-After Rose is gone, Pickett immediately turns to me, hunching forward with his arms on the table.
+After Rose is gone, Pickett hunches forward, arms on the table.
 "What was that?"

 Chapter title adapted from Shakespeare's As You Like It.